DarkMatter68/satcb/README.md

-However, I have since modified the playbook to incorporate the role as it became clear did not fullfil all my requirements.
+However, I have since modified the playbook to incorporate the role as it became clear it did not fullfil all my requirements.